 Students experience prayer services and the study of prayer texts 2-3 times a week.
 This occurs in a variety of settings and groupings, including by class in homerooms, and by grade levels in the Beit Knesset/Sanctuary.
 The t’filah curriculum focuses on prayer fluency and meaning making.
 As students move through the grades, they become comfortable participating in and leading services at school and at synagogue.

 One of the main hallmarks of a Heilicher graduate is their commitment to living the values learned and imbued throughout their time at Heilicher.
-We develop a commitment to active engagement in Tikkun Olam/תיקון עולם/Repairing the World, through VOICE - Volunteering Opportunities in Community Service Experience - an annual, school-wide program providing opportunities for students to focus on community service.
+We develop a commitment to active engagement in Tikkun Olam/תיקון עולם/Repairing the World, through grade-level and school-wide programs providing opportunities for students to focus on community service.
 Grade-levels choose organizations to support and the weeks-long service work culminates in an evening program of hands-on service projects for the entire Heilicher community.
 Through integrated service learning and mitzvah education, we aim to affect change and live out Heilicher values, working towards Tikkun Olam/תיקון עולם/Repairing the World.

-- Creating meaningful connections between learning, mitzvot/commandments, and servicing our community
+- Create meaningful connections between learning, mitzvot/commandments, and servicing our community

-- Reinforcing Heilicher's core values in an integrated way
+- Reinforce Heilicher's core values in an integrated way

-- Positioning Heilicher as an important force for change within our community
+- Position Heilicher as an important force for change within our community

-- Making volunteerism and community involvement accessible for Heilicher families
+- Make volunteerism and community involvement accessible for Heilicher families

 Hebrew Language and Israel